GarrettCulos/Jiragation/README.md

 # Jiragation

-This application consolidates you JIRA tasks, across many different accounts, into one easy to manage time tracking system.
+This application consolidates you JIRA tasks, across several different accounts, into one easy to manage time tracking system.

 ## Prerequisites